jtr13/EDAVproject/README.md

 - [ ] 3.
 In the Description field, write: "Bookdown source files for EDAV final project".

+### Clone the repo

+- [ ] 1.
+Clone your new repo with *File, New Project..., Version Control, Git" in RStudio.

 ### Edit some key files

 - [ ] 1.
-Clone your new repo.
+In `index.Rmd`, change YOUR TITLE HERE to your title.

 - [ ] 2.
-In `index.Rmd`, change YOUR TITLE HERE to your title.
+In `index.Rmd`, change YOUR NAMES HERE to your names.

 - [ ] 3.
-In `index.Rmd`, change YOUR NAMES HERE to your names.
+In `_bookdown.yml`, change YOUR GITHUB USERNAME to your GitHub username.

 - [ ] 4.
-In `_bookdown.yml`, change YOUR GITHUB USERNAME to your GitHub username.
+In `_bookdown.yml`, change YOUR GITHUB REPO to your GitHub repo name.

 - [ ] 5.
-In `_bookdown.yml`, change YOUR GITHUB REPO to your GitHub repo name.

-- [ ] 6.
 In `_output.yml`, change YOUR SHORT TITLE to a shortened version of your title.
 (Leave the "after:" line indicating that the book was published with bookdown as is.)

 ### Render the book